-60% of Enterprise Marketers Set To Use Artificial Intelligence (AI) in Content Marketing Strategy This Year
+60% of Enterprise Marketers Set To Use AI in Content Strategy in 2018

 More than 500 surveyed marketers provide insight on AI-adoption tipping point, with key benefits aligned around personalization and customer experience

 A new survey released by BrightEdge, the leader in enterprise SEO and content performance marketing, reveals marketers have become more receptive to adoption of artificial intelligence technologies, such as machine learning, and their capabilities to deliver better customer experience and marketing performance.
 In its second annual “Future of Marketing” survey, BrightEdge surveyed over 500 digital marketers at Fortune 500 brands split evenly across both B2B and B2C companies over a one-month period in February 2018.
 The “Future of Marketing” survey offers a bevy of insights on the current state of how brands are using AI to deliver a more personalized customer experience through smart content.

 In the 2017 “Future of Marketing” survey, marketers believed in a future ruled by the likes of Artificial Intelligence (AI) and voice search.
 Yet, most in-house marketers and agency practitioners had done little to introduce these powerful components into their digital marketing strategy to deliver compelling customer experiences that perform.

 In 2018, marketer responses on the “Future of Marketing” reveal quite different patterns of technology adoption and benefits.
 Most notably, this year’s findings revealed 60 percent of marketers intend to use artificial intelligence (AI) to develop content marketing strategy.

 In this year’s survey, nearly 75% of all marketers responded that three trends are dominating the thinking of marketers.
 Additionally, each of the top three themes require and use Artificial Intelligence today.
 According to marketers, the next big technology is as follows: